Notre Dame vs. Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Notre Dame and its opponents have scored at least 64.5 points -- this matchup's over/under -- only two times this season.
+- Notre Dame and its opponents have scored at least 64.5 points only twice this year.

-- Saturday's over/under is 7.2 points lower than the two team's combined 71.7 points per game average.
+- Virginia and its opponents have combined to score more than 64.5 points in four of eight games this season.

+- The combined points per game average of the two teams, 71.7, is 7.2 points above Saturday's over/under.

-- These two squads combine to surrender 53.2 points per game, 11.3 fewer than this contest's over/under.
+- These two squads combine to allow 53.2 points per game, 11.3 fewer than this contest's over/under.

-- Fighting Irish games have an average total of 53.4 points this season, 11.1 fewer than Saturday's over/under.
+- The average total in Fighting Irish games this season is 53.4, 11.1 points fewer than Saturday's over/under of 64.5 .

 - The 64.5-point over/under for this game is 1.3 points below the 65.8 points per game average total in Cavaliers games this season.